Cornwall, Ontario: History

-Indigenous peoples have lived in and around the area of present-day Cornwall for millennia.

 Though accounts suggest Europeans filtered into the area and had scattered settlements for some time, the first documented European settlement was established in 1784 by United Empire Loyalists, primarily from the former British colony of New York.

 In 1787 this settlement became the first in present-day Ontario to be visited by a member of the royal family, Prince William Henry (later William IV).

 After the war for US independence, former colonial soldiers loyal to the Crown and other disbanded soldiers and their families began to settle at the site of Cornwall, which was then called New Johnstown.
-Many of the new arrivals were of German origin, and the town being named for Johnstown, New York, the origin of many of them.
+Many of the new arrivals were of ethnic German, Acts and English origin, and the town is named for Johnstown, New York, the origin of many of them.

-The main group was led by Lieutenant-Colonel Sir John Johnson and had soldiers from the First Battalion King's Royal Regiment of New York and a contingent of the 84th Royal Highland Emigrants.
-Following the success of rebellious colonists in the American Revolution, many of those were afraid for their lives or uncomfortable in the newly independent United States became United Empire Loyalists as they were later called, and migrated to Canada.
+The main group was led by Lieutenant-Colonel Sir John Johnson and had soldiers from the First Battalion King's Royal Regiment of New York and a contingent of the 84th Regiment of Foot (Royal Highland Emigrants).
+Following the success of rebellious colonists in the American Revolution, many of those who were afraid for their lives or uncomfortable in the newly independent United States became United Empire Loyalists as they were later called, and migrated to Canada.
 The British government helped them settle throughout the Canadas as a reward for their loyalty and to compensate them for their losses in the United States.
 One of the chief settlement regions was the St Lawrence River Valley, from Kingston to Cornwall, which would later be known as "Loyalist Country."

-They founded a permanent settlement north of one of a series of portage points (the point was not a settlement, nor was it even a trading post), sometimes referred to as Pointe Maligne by European explorers.
+They founded a permanent settlement north of one of a series of portage points (the point was not a settlement, nor was it even a trading post), sometimes referred to as Pointe Maligne by French explorers.
 The square mile town was temporarily named "Royal Town #2" then "Johnson" or "New Johnstown."
-It was later renamed to Cornwall for the Duke of Cornwall by proclamation of Prince George, and in 1834, the town became one of the first incorporated municipalities in the British colony of Upper Canada.
+It was later renamed to Cornwall for the Duke of Cornwall by the proclamation of Prince George.
+In 1834, the town became one of the first incorporated municipalities in the British colony of Upper Canada.
 Much later, during one of a series of annexations, those former portage points were added to the expanded community.

+During the War of 1812, the Battle of Hoople's Creek and the Battle of Crysler's Farm were fought nearby.
+Cornwall was occupied by the United States Army from November 11–13, 1813.

 The construction of the Cornwall Canal between 1834 and 1842 accelerated the community's development into a regional and industrial economic "capital" for a growing hinterland of towns and villages.